val-town/val-town-blog/src/content/blog/building-a-code-writing-robot.md

 <video controls><source src="/video/townie-presentation.mp4" /></video>

 Here's the feature I'm talking about today - Townie.
 It's the Val Town bot.
 If you want to be old-fashioned, you can write the code yourself with your hands and fingers, but Townie will let you write it indirectly with English.
-It's similar in broad strokes to Anthropic Artifacts or Vercel v0, but one of the biggest differences is that the artifacts have full-stack backends, can be shared and forked, and so on.
+It's similar in broad strokes to [Anthropic Artifacts](https://www.anthropic.com/news/artifacts) or [Vercel v0](https://v0.dev/), but one of the biggest differences is that the artifacts have full-stack backends, can be shared and forked, and so on.

 <br />

 ![Flowchart of Townie's LLM usage, including using Sonnet and OpenAI](./code-writing-robot/slide-4.png)

-In contrast to the pretty cutting-edge stuff that everyone else has been talking about, we're probably running more of a plain-vanilla setup.
+We're running a pretty plain-vanilla LLM setup!
 The meat and potatoes of Val Town are the challenges of running a lot of user code, at scale, with good security guarantees, and building community and collaboration tools.
+We aren't training our own models or running our own GPU clusters.

 So for LLMs, we're riding on the coattails of [Anthropic](https://www.anthropic.com/) and OpenAI and running none of our own LLM infrastructure.